 Particulate Matter NAAQS.
 The EPA finalized the Particulate Matter NAAQS in September 2006.
-Since then, the EPA has established more stringent 24-hour and annual average fine particulate matter ($PM{2.5}$) standards; the 24-hour coarse particulate matter standard has remained unchanged.
-In December 2012, the EPA issued a final rule implementing a more stringent annual $PM{2.5}$ standard, while retaining the current 24-hour $PM{2.5}$ standard.
-To implement the new annual $PM{2.5}$ standard, the EPA is also revising aspects of relevant monitoring, designation and permitting requirements.
+Since then, the EPA has established more stringent 24-hour and annual average fine particulate matter (PM2.5) standards; the 24-hour coarse particulate matter standard has remained unchanged.
+In December 2012, the EPA issued a final rule implementing a more stringent annual PM2.5 standard, while retaining the current 24-hour PM2.5 standard.
+To implement the new annual PM2.5 standard, the EPA is also revising aspects of relevant monitoring, designation and permitting requirements.
 New projects and permits must comply with the new standard, which is generally demonstrated by modeling at the facility level.

-Under the final rule, states will be responsible for additional $PM{2.5}$ monitoring, which will likely be accomplished by relocating or repurposing existing monitors.
-The EPA asked states to submit attainment designations by December 2013, based on already available monitoring data.
-The EPA issued designations of 2012 fine particulate attainment status in December 2014.
-Minnesota retained attainment status; however, Minnesota sources may ultimately be required to reduce their emissions to assist with attainment in neighboring states.
+Under the final rule, states will be responsible for additional PM2.5 monitoring, which will likely be accomplished by relocating or repurposing existing monitors.
+The EPA asked states to submit attainment designations by December 2013, based on already available monitoring data, and issued designations of the 2012 revised primary annual fine particulate attainment status in December 2014.
+The EPA designated the entire state of Minnesota as unclassifiable/attainment; however, Minnesota sources may ultimately be required to reduce their emissions to assist with attainment in neighboring states.
 Accordingly, the costs for complying with the final Particulate Matter NAAQS cannot be estimated at this time.